Home » Healthy Nutrition » Healthy Diets

 It all comes down to how the initial, fresh tea leaf is handled and processed.
 The “camellia sinensis,” or tea leaf, is harvested and processed depending on the flavor that’s trying to be achieved.
 If a tea is less processed, it has higher amounts of antioxidants and lower amounts of caffeine and vice versa.

-White tea is the least processed, meaning the leaves are picked, steamed, and dried giving the brew a very and delicate flavor.
+White tea is the least processed, meaning the leaves are picked, steamed, and dried giving the brew a very light and delicate flavor.

 Green tea is slightly more processed that White teas.
 The leaves are picked, withered, and then depending on the region the leaves are coming from, they are either steamed or pan fired before being rolled out and dried.
 Steaming the leaves gives a more vegetal and fresh flavor, while pan firing makes a nutty, roasted brew.